7 Viking Romance Novels For Myth Lover

 5. The Children of Ash and Elm: A History of the Vikings

-It is historical non-fiction and hard to read history at times.
+This is historical non-fiction and hard-to-read history at times.
 Neil Price did a masterful job on this book.
-First of all, there’s no way to get bored section and has a great sense of humor and historical data with the myths regarding the Vikings.
+First of all, No Way to Get Bored section has a great sense of humor and historical data with the myths regarding the Vikings.
 It is separated into sections by periods in which Viking history changes.
-There’s some big change that changes everything somehow, and it also explains how the population worked.
+Some big changes change everything somehow, and it also explains how the population worked.

 • The people worked as people and how they traveled.